-Column 2 uses a binary indicator for projects where it is known that they have been completed (which holds true for about 60 percent of the projects in our sample).
-It shows that the effect of finished projects is almost twice as large.
-However, these results are based on substantially fewer observations and the confidence interval includes our baseline estimate.
-In column 3, we broaden the definition of what constitutes an infrastructure project by including all projects that are defined as "economic infrastructure and services" according to OECD definitions.
-The estimated coefficient is smaller and less precisely estimated, but stays significant at the ten-percent level.
-It is not surprising that our result holds given that our LATE loads heavily on physical infrastructure.
-In column 4, we narrow our definition of a transport project and include only road projects (urban roads and long-distance roads).
-Column 5 focuses on urban transport projects (urban roads, urban railways, and tram lines).
-The estimated coefficients are larger in both cases compared to the baseline.
-In line with theory, it appears that the expansion of the road network (in and around cities) leads to a relocation of activity from the center and more sprawl.
-Finally, column 6 of Table 2 replicates our baseline regression with an additional control variable for the construction phase.
-This binary indicator takes a value of one if a Chinese government-financed transport project has been committed in the previous year.
+Next, we narrow our definition of a transport project.
+We expect decentralization effects to be particularly pronounced for roads and railways.
+Specifically, we include only road projects (urban roads and long-distance roads) in column 4, both road and rail projects (where the latter includes urban railways, tram lines, and long-distance railways) in column 5, and all urban transport projects (urban roads, urban railways, and tram lines) in column 6.
+The estimated coefficients are larger in all three cases compared to the baseline.42 In line with theory, it appears that the expansion of the road and rail network (in and around cities) leads to a relocation of activity from the center and generates more sprawl.
+Finally, column 7 of Table 2 replicates our baseline regression with an additional control variable for the construction phase.
+This binary indicator $\Delta N{ji,t-1}$ takes a value of one if a Chinese government-financed transport project has been committed in the previous year.
 The resulting estimate of $\Delta N{ii,t-2}$ is only slightly smaller and remains statistically significant at conventional levels.
 This suggest that our finding is not primarily driven by light emitted during the construction process of new transport infrastructure.
-In summary, our main result is confirmed across these variants of our baseline regression.
+In summary, these variants of our baseline regression reinforce our main results.